-Up until about 1990, much of Melbourne's residential development consisted of modest sized detached houses that took up about a third of the typical property lot, and a large backyard.
-This previously common type of backyard created large areas of private open space that had ecological, cooling, aesthetic, and many other benefits.
+Up until about 1990, much of Melbourne's residential development consisted of modest-sized detached houses that took up about a third of the typical property lot, and a large backyard.
+This previously common type of backyard created large areas of private open space that had ecological, cooling, aesthetic and many other benefits.

 Urban growth in Melbourne has since trended towards larger houses on smaller plots as well as urban infill in established urban areas.
-Larger new houses and infill consolidates the urban population, building more medium to high density development into cities.
-This sort of growth has reduced garden sizes from the large backyards seen before the 1990s (Figure 9).
+This tendency consolidates the urban population, building more medium to high density development into cities.
+This sort of growth has reduced garden sizes from the large backyards seen before the 1990s.
+(Figure 7).

-Banyule has planning provisions that can assist with protection of the urban forest and replanting of trees that are lost due to age, damage and other factors.
+Banyule has planning provisions that can assist in protecting the urban forest and replanting trees that are lost due to age, damage and other factors.